 Pedro Pascal escapes and reunites with his young son who has been on his own running through the chaos.
 Someone helicopters Pedro Pascal from the island, back to DC, and he happens to land in a field off the highway near some woods WHERE HIS SON JUST HAPPENED TO BE HIDING.

-Landing exactly where his son is when there’s no way he could have known here his son is—that’s some Grade-A bullshit.
+Landing exactly where his son is when there’s no way he could have known where his son is—that’s some Grade-A plot contrivance.